UiPath/ProcessMining-pm-utils/README.md

 Usage:
 `{{ pm_utils.optional(source('source_name', 'table_name'), '"Column_A"', 'data_type') }}`

 Alternatively, you can use this macro for non-source data.
-Use instead of the source function, the ref function: `ref(table_name)`.
+Use instead of the source function the ref function: `ref(table_name)`.
+In that case, data type casting is not applied.

 To keep the SQL in the model more readable, you can define a Jinja variable for the reference to the source table: